 The Testimony of Irenaeus

 The evidence of receiving the Spirit of God, is the “tongue emitting sound” (laleo glossa) as described in Acts 10:46.
 By this, the Apostles knew that the Gentiles had received “the Holy Spirit just as they had.”
-When one receives the Holy Spirit, he is “born of water and spirit,” and his salvation has been made perfect.
-The Holy Spirit “is the guarantee of our inheritance.”
-(Ephesians 1:13-14) Without this Holy Spirit, no one can say for sure that God Himself has chosen them.
+When one receives the Holy Spirit, he knows for certain that he has been “born of water and spirit,” and his salvation has been made perfect.
+The Holy Spirit is the “seal” (John 6:27; Ephesians 1:13, 4:30; Revelation 7:3).
+Without the Holy Spirit, no one can say for sure that God Himself has chosen them.

 Therefore, Irenaeus in 180 AD, said that those who spoke in tongues had become perfect:

 Irenaeus was the last person to testify to a true experience of speaking in tongues.

 Shortly after Irenaeus wrote “Against Heresies,” a false experience of speaking in tongues came through Montanism.